agraef/scale-lua/README.md

 July 2022

 This is the Lua version of the Scale program.
 This program was first written around 2010 in the author's Pure programming language.
 However, the Pure version has since suffered from some hard to resolve incompatibilities with VTK, the 3D rendering toolkit used by the program.
 Hence the port to a different language environment which doesn't have these issues.
 The Lua port aims for 100% compatibility with the Pure version.
 The graphical user interface, the functionality, and the file format are all virtually identical.
-The port is still in its infancy, though, so it needs further testing and may still contain some bugs.
-It's also a bit slower (mainly at startup) than the Pure version, but not much.
+The port is still new, though, it needs further testing and may still have bugs.

 Why Lua?
 I enjoy programming in Lua.
 I think that it's a nifty little language with a good design and pretty syntax, very capable, yet easy to learn.
 It also has a light-weight runtime and is readily available on many platforms, which lets you get up and running quickly.